IamMiracleAlex/Node-API/README.md

-## Awesome Project Build with Typescript, TypeORM, Express, Postgres, etc
+## Awesome Project Build with Typescript, TypeORM, Express, Postgres, and Admin Interface

 Steps to run this project: